 Net Localgroup Administrators alvintest2 /add

-To remove an existing administrator account from the administrator group, in other words, changing it back to standard user account, use the following command.
+To remove an existing administrator account from the administrator group, in other words, changing it back to a standard user account, use the following command.
 Replace “UserAccount” with the actual user account name that you want to delete from the admin group.

 Net Localgroup Administrators UserAccount /Delete

 How to check if you have admin rights

 If you’re not sure whether you have admin rights on your Windows 11/10 PC, you can check your account type by following these steps: